mudzereli/DayzEpochChernarus/README.md

 13. If you have **[INFISTAR](http://dayzantihack.com/)** then copy it into the **[SERVER INSTALL PATH]\@DayZ\_Epoch\_Server\addons\dayz\_server\addons\antihack** folder
 14. Use your favorite **[PBO Manager](http://www.armaholic.com/page.php?id=16369)** to pack the entire **dayz_server** folder that you just extracted.
 15. Start up the server and enjoy!

-##FUTURE GOALS
-- **Character Progression**
-	* Tweak AI difficulty/loot & loot spawns so that best loot is @ NW of map and worst loot is @ SE of map.
-	* Tweak missions to have 2-6 AI and a cache of loot that is relative in difficulty (1-3 TIER 2 Guns, rarely 1 TIER 1 gun)